 6. Stop selling in the initial email outreach

-The aim of your messaging should be to intrigue your prospect, attract them, help them, invite them to start a valuable business relation.
+The aim of your messaging should be to intrigue your prospect, attract them, help them, invite them to start a valuable business relationship.
 That’s all.

 The selling part requires much more than just 3 emails.
 The sooner you realize and respect that, the sooner you’ll be able to create email campaigns that bring you replies and leads.